FlorianMuenchbach/gajim-syntax-highlight/README.md

 git clone https://github.com/FlorianMuenchbach/gajim-syntax-highlight
 ```

-Then restart Gajim and enable the Plugin in the Plugins menu.
+Then restart Gajim and enable the plugin in the plugins menu.

 ## Usage